rocky/python-xasm/HOW-TO-USE.rst

 -----------------------

-If the first token on a line is a number followed with a colon it is taken as a line number to be applied to the next intstruction.
+If the first token on a line is a number followed with a colon it is taken as a line number to be applied to the next instruction.
 For example

 ::